 Let’s begin with a wedding staple that has not failed me even in the most humid, sweaty conditions (note: This foundation needs to be applied and set when you’re clean, toned, and NOT sweating before it can begin to hold up miraculously when you actually begin sweating, let’s not run short on common sense).
 The following foundation reviews are not in any order of rank or importance as they all perform differently.

-Revlon Colorstay Foundation 24-hrs (Combination-Oily skin) Php895.oo, Watsons, Mercury Drug, PCX, First Aid, and leading department stores.
+Revlon Colorstay Foundation 24-hrs (get it here) (Combination-Oily skin) Php895.oo, Watsons, Mercury Drug, PCX, First Aid, and leading department stores.

 “Longwearing coverage with a lightweight formula that won’t cake, fade, or rub off.
 With Time Release Technology specifically formulated for combination or oily skin to control oil absorption and shine.
 Your look stays flawless throughout the day.”